 - Food can be hard to chew for dogs with smaller mouths or dental problems

-- May cause loose stools in some cases if not introduced slowlydw
+- May cause loose stools in some cases if not introduced slowly

-Bursting with superfoods such as leafy greens, blueberries and chia seeds, as well as featuring top quality meat protein as the main ingredient and including beneficial probiotic bacteria, Diamond Naturals Real Meat Recipe Premium Dry Dog Food For Adults provides complete, holistic nutrition for your pet.
+Bursting with superfoods such as leafy greens, blueberries, and chia seeds and featuring top-quality meat protein as the main ingredient and including beneficial probiotic bacteria, Diamond Naturals Real Meat Recipe Premium Dry Dog Food For Adults provides complete, holistic nutrition for your pet.

-Also loaded with healthy omega fatty acids and additional minerals and vitamins, this dry dog food offers excellent digestive support for pups with sensitive stomachs, and being free from artificial colors, preservatives and flavors — in addition to being devoid of corn, wheat, and additional fillers, this dog food is also a good choice for canine allergy sufferers.
+Also loaded with healthy omega fatty acids and additional minerals and vitamins, this dry dog food offers excellent digestive support for pups with sensitive stomachs and is free from artificial colors, preservatives and flavors – in addition to being devoid of corn, wheat, and additional fillers, this dog food is also a good choice for canine food allergy sufferers.

 - Enhanced with fruit and vegetable superfoods and probiotics

 - Grain free formula